On this page

 • Biggest drawbacks: If you make even one late payment, you could get hit with a high variable penalty APR that lasts at least six months.
 Combined with the late fee, that could add up to a lot of debt on top of what you already owe.

-• Alternatives: The Wells Fargo Active Cash® Card has a similar intro APR offer, but you won’t have to worry about a penalty APR if you miss a payment.
+• Alternatives: The Wells Fargo Active Cash® Card has a great intro APR offer and you won’t have to worry about a penalty APR if you miss a payment.
 Plus, the card’s unlimited 2% cash rewards on purchases could be more useful if many of your everyday purchases fall outside the Blue Cash Everyday Card’s bonus categories (such as superstore or wholesale club purchases).

 • Bottom line: This card’s cash back categories, intro offer and unique perks make the refreshed Blue Cash Everyday card a great choice for households.